codingM123/Java-/README.md

 This simulator is built with an intuitive user interface to make it suitable for both academic learning and experimental analysis.

+This project is a simulation of OS process scheduling techniques, implemented with key DSA structures like Queues, LinkedLists, and Comparators.
+It covers CPU Scheduling Algorithms (RR, Priority, SJF, SRTF), Process Handling, and IO Burst Simulation.
+It allowed me to practically apply OS concepts along with core Java and DSA.”

  ##Key Features
  1. Job Stream Generator:
 Randomized, configurable job stream generator allowing fine-grained control over: